Executive Director, ACLU of Texas

 Prior to joining the ACLU of Texas, Astrid worked for the Mexican Foreign Ministry at the Consulates of Brownsville, Texas and Phoenix, Arizona.
 During her time at the Mexican Foreign Ministry, Astrid worked on civil rightsâ€™ violations issues at the border and in detention centers; she worked closely with the Mexican Communities Abroad.
 Astrid also participated in the negotiations of a local Memorandum of Understanding on the Safe, Orderly, Dignified and Human Repatriation of Mexican Nationals between the U.S. and Mexico.

-Dione Friends is the Online Media Coordinator for the ACLU of Texas, where she specializes in graphic design, web development, brand and communications-campaign strategy, and online marketing.
+Dione Friends is the Communications Coordinator for the ACLU of Texas, where she specializes in graphic design, web development, brand and communications-campaign strategy, and online marketing.
 She has experience in many areas of communications including brand marketing, public relations, event marketing, political communications, and advertising.

 Prior to ACLU of Texas, Dione was a Communications Specialist at the Houston organization of Public Employees, where she increased brand awareness through innovative public relations and advertising campaigns.
 She received her Bachelorâ€™s degree in Political Science with a Minor in Art History from the University of Missouri Kansas City.
 In addition to her work at the ACLU of Texas, Dione does communications consulting for diverse clientele.